 Facilities and Resources

 The Tippie College of Business is located in the John Pappajohn Business Building, at the heart of the campus.
-The Pappajohn Business Building contains seminar and conference rooms, a computer laboratory, two auditoriums, two computer classrooms, a behavioral laboratory, a restaurant (Pat's Diner), the Marvin A. Pomerantz Business Library, and a variety of classroom facilities.
+The Pappajohn Business Building contains seminar and conference rooms, a computer laboratory, two auditoriums, two computer classrooms, a behavioral laboratory, a restaurant (Pat's Diner), a newly created cafe and study space called Biz Hub, the Marvin A. Pomerantz Business Library, and a variety of classroom facilities.

 The computer laboratory in the John Pappajohn Business Building serves the instructional programs of the college, and the staff maintains a current library of computational programs to accommodate users' needs.
 Business students also have access to the full range of services offered by the University's Information Technology Services and the extensive research materials and other resources of the University of Iowa Libraries.

 The Tippie College of Business alumni network numbers more than 50,000 graduates worldwide.
 Alumni have access to the college's wide array of resources, including the in-house Office of Alumni Relations.
 The college’s assistant director of alumni relations and staff in the Undergraduate Program Office and the Master of Business Administration Program maintain relationships with alumni.
 Tippie Magazine is mailed to alumni who support the college.

 The alumni office hosts individual visits, receptions, speakers, and other events on campus and in cities nationwide and around the world.
 Members of the Business Student Ambassadors, an undergraduate student organization, often serve as hosts and guides for alumni who visit the college, and the Young Alumni Board works to strengthen ties between the college and younger alumni.

 To learn more about staying in touch, see About Tippie Alumni on the college's website.